AmanNarendraAli/chatCKB/README.md

 We welcome contributions from everyone.
 To maintain code consistency, we request you to follow these guidelines:

 Use clear, descriptive commit messages.
-[Refer to our commit messages for example]
+Refer to our commit messages for examples of what your clear, descriptive commit messages should look like.

 Follow the PEP8 style guide for Python code.